druid-io/druid-io.github.io/druid-powered.md

 sectionid: powered-by
 ---

 There are numerous companies of various sizes in production with Druid.
-This list is incomplete and we hope to add everyone's use cases in the near future.

 ## Airbnb